dnnes/Websocket-streams/README.md

-### A branch created to hone DynamoDB functionalities
+### A branch created to improve DynamoDB functionalities
+This script puts item by item in a dynamodb table.
+For large data input you can use *BatchWriteItem* instead of *put*

 ## To do

-- [ ] To handle erros from boto3
+- [x] To handle errors from boto3

-- [ ] Understand queue blocks in put and get events
+- [x] Understand queue blocks in put and get events